lorrli274/next/README.md

 * Quiz: Multiple/single choice quiz to test students retained knowledge
 * Reading: Some static content, written in Markdown

-All courses will ideally include at least several hands-on exercises, projects, and/or assessments.
+All courses will ideally include at least several hands-on activities, projects, and challenges.
 These material types are powered by [Codevolve](https://www.codevolve.com).

 ## I Want To...